MicrosoftLearning/MB-7005-Create-manage-journeys-D365-Customer-Insights/Instructions/Labs/03-Create-segments.md

 1. Under Audience, select **Contacts.**

 1. Select the first 10 contacts in the list.
+(Hint: holding the shift button while selecting a contact allows you to select multiple at once.)

 1. On the command bar, select **Edit.**